 We are a dedicated team of creative architects and designers who love designing beautiful buildings and bring together a broad range of skills and experience.
 We regularly undertake commissions ranging from traditional to contemporary schemes, along with the restoration and remodelling of listed buildings.

 After studying at Brighton School of Architecture and University of Portsmouth, Trevor gained valuable experience with several award winning practices including 20 years at a senior level with Neil Holland Architects, remodelling and designing new family homes in Surrey, Sussex and Hampshire.
-Following Neil’s retirement, Trevor established his own practice, where he continues his ambition to attain excellence in design with carefully crafted buildings, while promoting the evolution of traditional architecture and modern technologies to create outstanding buildings that sit comfortably within their surroundings.
+Following Neil’s retirement, Trevor established his own practice, where he continues to attain excellence in design with carefully crafted buildings, while promoting the evolution of traditional architecture and modern technologies to create outstanding buildings that sit comfortably within their surroundings.
 Having grown up in Chichester, Trevor has a comprehensive knowledge of the local area and appreciates the complexities of obtaining planning permission in Areas of Outstanding Natural Beauty (AONB), Harbour Conservation Areas and the newly formed South Downs National Park.

 Studying at the University of Portsmouth and the University of Brighton, Kevin has worked as an Architect for several award-winning companies.
 He has experience with contemporary and traditional design primarily working on private residential schemes.
 Kevin’s view of architecture is an eclectic mix, with a strong belief in finding balance between the clients’ ambitions and the site context.
 He enjoys the whole design process from initial concepts through to being on site.